SreenilaRajesh/LDD-for-Pseudo-StackDevice/README.md

 PSEUDOKO

-    A device driver for a pseudo stack device.
+    A Linux device driver for a pseudo stack device.

 The Linux character device type supports the following operations